amplience/amplience-bigcommerce-catalyst/docs/amplience/getting-started.md

 ### Content Types visualisation URL

-You wil need to update / add a new visualisation URL to the following Content Types:
+You wil need to update / add new visualisation URLs:

+- Shopify Hydrogen Development
+- Shopify Hydrogen Production

+Here is the list of Content Types to update:

 - Blog
 - Card